ovh/docs/pages/bare_metal_cloud/dedicated_servers/network_bridging/guide.en-us.md

 ![Add a virtual MAC (2)](images/addvmac2.png){.thumbnail}

 After a few seconds, a virtual MAC will appear in the "Virtual MAC" column of your additional IP row.
-This virtual MAC will be required in the next step.
+This virtual MAC will be required when configuring your VM on the host.

 ### Step 2: Determine the gateway address